-Pinching Pennies: The Mom's Guide to Saving & Making Money Daily
+Penny-Pinching: Mom's Guide to Saving and Making Money Daily

 I am one of those moms that has tried just about everything in the book to save money and make it.
 There are a lot of scams out there that will snatch up your money in a heartbeat, all while offering riches for little to no work.
 The problem is that making any kind of money does require some work.
 Even saving money requires mental work!